koba-yu/RedOCR/readme.md

-# tessered - tesseract-ocr Red binding
+# tessered: tesseract-ocr Red binding
 [tesseract-ocr](https://github.com/tesseract-ocr/tesseract) for [Red programming language](https://github.com/red/red)

 So far, this program is a personal studying and might have many changes frequently.
 But any advices or suggestions are welcomed.

-To execute the sample code, install tesseract, by following the instruction below. https://github.com/tesseract-ocr/tesseract
+To execute the sample code, install tesseract, by following the instruction below.
+https://github.com/tesseract-ocr/tesseract

 You need to compile to execute the sample code.